leobessa/dynamo-autoscale/README.md

     $ gem install dynamo-autoscale

-This will give you access to the `dynamo-autoscale` executable file.
+This will give you access to the `dynamo-autoscale` executable.
 For some internal documentation on the executable, you can run:

     $ dynamo-autoscale -h